Archive for June, 2008

 Saturday, June 28th, 2008

-Left: Post card and Specimen sheet were provided at the gallery.
-Right: Nerima Art Museum
+Left: The post card on the exhibition and Specimen sheet were provided at the gallery.
+Right: Nerima Art Museum.

 Sunday, June 22nd, 2008